-If you are arrested and charged with the crime of driving under the influence (DUI) in the state of California, then you could face serious penalties upon conviction.
+If you are arrested and charged with the crime of driving under the influence (DUI) in Temecula, then you could face serious penalties upon conviction.
 While a first offense can carry significant and long-lasting penalties, it is essential to recognize the severity of the penalties that you may face if you are convicted of a second, third or subsequent DUI offense.
-I am Nic Cocis from the Law Office of Nic Cocis, and I am a Temecula criminal defense attorney.
+I am Nicolai Cocis from the Law Office of Nicolai Cocis, and I am a Temecula DUI defense attorney.

 My firm has been serving the residents of this area since 1999, and we genuinely care about our clients.
 When you choose to work with us, you will receive representation that is based on the presumption of innocence and targeted to protect your rights and safeguard your freedom.